 Students will have scheduled synchronous (live video instruction) class meetings and digital resources and assignments, replicating the standard school day bell schedule virtually.
-Click here for a sample daily schedule.
-Teachers will utilize Google Classroom to provide instructional resources and the curriculum content will be the same as the brick and mortar classroom, including online assessments and progress monitoring.
-This learning model should make for an easier transition back to brick and mortar school and provides families the flexibility to choose an instructional model to meet their needs during these uncertain times, and reflects our District's commitment to providing a high-quality instructional experience, no matter what the setting.
+This learning model provides elementary families the flexibility to choose an instructional model to meet their needs during these uncertain times, and reflects our District's commitment to providing a high-quality instructional experience, no matter what the setting.